 Within TRAXGO, your data is only shared with authorised staff (internal recipients) or a verified/authorised third party.
 Our employees or internal contractors may have access to your personal data on a strictly necessary basis, which is usually determined and limited by the position, role and department of the employee concerned.

 We use subcontractors to assist us in providing services that may process personal data for us.
 We ensure that the selection of our subcontractors and any processing of personal data by them complies with the GDPR.
-TRAXGO uses the following categories of subcontractors for the provision of services: hosting or cloud service providers, suppliers of standard software solutions (such as Microsoft, Google); providers of marketing and analysis software and operators of social media platforms (such as Google and Facebook).
+TRAXGO uses the following categories of subcontractors for the provision of services: hosting or cloud service providers, suppliers of standard software solutions (such as Microsoft, Google).

 We aim to have all cloud and servers in the EU.
 However, some of our subcontractors or the abovementioned recipients of personal data may be located outside the EU or their servers may be located outside the EU.
 Any transfer of personal data outside the EU is only done by us in strict compliance with the GDPR.
 We ensure that the external recipients in non-eligible countries have concluded the EU Standard Contractual Clauses (EU SCC) with us or ensure equivalent safeguards.